swup/scroll-plugin/readme.md

 ## Behavior

-The plugin works out of the box for sites where the window is the main scroll container, scrolling back up on page visits and restoring the previous position on browser history visits.
+Scroll Plugin works out of the box for sites where the `window` is the main scroll container, scrolling back up on page visits and restoring the previous position on browser history visits.

 ### Scroll containers

-If your site has other scroll containers than the window, like overflowing divs, the plugin will happily restore their scroll positions as long as you let it know about those containers.
+If your site has other scroll containers than the `window`, like overflowing divs, the plugin will happily restore their scroll positions as long as you let it know about those containers.
 You can either add the attribute `[data-swup-scroll-container]` to them or use the [scrollContainers](#scrollcontainers) option to configure a custom selector.